zheksoon/dioma/README.md

 ## Usage

 To start injecting dependencies, you just need to add the `static scope` property to your class and use the `inject` function to get the instance of a class.
+By default, `inject` makes classes "stick" to the container where they were first injected (more details in the [Class registration](#Class-registration) section).

 Here's an example of using it for [Singleton](#singleton-scope) and [Transient](#transient-scope) scopes:

 ```typescript